-- 14. This interpretation of Article XXI is confirmed by supplementary means of interpretation, including Uruguay Round negotiating history.16 Although not necessary in this dispute, recourse to these materials may be had to confirm the meaning of Article XXI(b) that results from the application of Article 31 of the VCLT, that the provision is self-judging. - 15.
+- 14. This interpretation of Article XXI is confirmed by supplementary means of interpretation, including Uruguay Round negotiating history.
+Although not necessary in this dispute, recourse to these materials may be had to confirm the meaning of Article XXI(b) that results from the application of Article 31 of the VCLT, that the provision is self-judging. - 15.
 The drafting history of Article XXI(b) dates back to negotiations to establish the International Trade Organization of the United Nations (ITO).
 Numerous statements by the drafters of that text confirm their intent that this provision be self-judging by the acting Member, and that the appropriate remedy for such measures is a non-violation claim.
 These drafters acknowledged the potential for excess invocation of essential security exceptions, and responded by promoting a culture of restraint, noting that "the atmosphere inside the ITO will be the only efficient guarantee" against such excess invocations.
-Drafters also retained the use of non-violation, nullification or impairment claims as a possible recourse for countries affected by essential security actions, noting that actions "in the interest of national security in time of war or other international emergency would be entirely consistent with the Charter, but might nevertheless result in the nullification or impairment of benefits accruing to other Members."
-Page 19
+Drafters also retained the use of non-violation, nullification or impairment claims as a possible recourse for countries affected by essential security actions, noting that actions "in the interest of national security in time of war or

-16 See U.S. Second Written Submission, Section II.C; U.S. Responses to the Panel's Questions 59 and 62, paras.
+&lt;sup>16 See U.S. Second Written Submission, Section II.C; U.S. Responses the Panel's Questions 59 and 62, paras.
 269-277 & 283-293; U.S. First Written Submission, Section III.A.3.

-17 See U.S. Responses to the Panel's Questions 59 and 62, paras.
+&lt;sup>17 See U.S. Responses the Panel's Questions 59 and 62, paras.
 269-277 & 283-293; U.S. Oral Opening Statement, Section D; U.S. First Written Submission, Section III.A.3.

-18 Second Session of the Preparatory Committee of the United Nations Conference on Trade and Employment, Verbatim Report, E/PC/T/A/PV/33 (July 24, 1947), at 21 (US-41).
+&lt;sup>18 Second Session of the Preparatory Committee of the United Nations Conference on Trade and Employment, Verbatim Report, E/PC/T/A/PV/33 (July 24, 1947), at 21 (US-41).